musicalskele/neofetch/README.md

     ```

-2. optionally make a backup or rename the already present `config.conf` file
+2. optionally make a backup or rename the already present `config.conf` file:

 	<sub>backup the file like this</sub>
 	```bash
 	cp ~/.config/neofetch/config.conf ~/.config/neofetch/config.conf.old